Our Values

 Our Culture and Community

 Our "One Duke" culture of unity, respect, and compassion also extends to the local Durham community.
-The Department of HNS&CS provides educational opportunities and health education and awareness workshops to community members from different socioeconomic backgrounds.
-Together in partnership with our local community, we can work to overcome racial, social, and health disparities.
+The Department of HNS&CS provides educational opportunities and health education and awareness workshops that are open to community members from all socioeconomic backgrounds.
+Together in partnership with our local community, we can work to overcome health disparities.

 Duke University Institutional Statement of Commitment to Diversity and Inclusion